 - Conducting dissertation research on gender and development issues.

-- The award is intended for current or newly accepted foreign female graduate students at the University of Illinois Urbana-Champaign.
+- The award is intended for current or newly accepted international graduate students at the University of Illinois Urbana-Champaign.
 All genders welcome to apply.

 Applications are due by March 15.